 Photography courtesy of Tröegs Independent Brewing

-DreamWeaver – Inspired by trips to Germany, John and his brother Chris developed DreamWeaver to evoke their favorite memories of German beer and brewing techniques.
-DreamWeaver sways a bit heavier on the black pepper and clove flavors. “
+Inspired by trips to Germany, John and his brother Chris developed DreamWeaver to evoke their favorite memories of German beer and brewing techniques.
+DreamWeaver sways a bit heavier on the black pepper and clove flavors.”

 The yeast comes through with a silk texture,” says Trogner.
-“There is a balance of acidity through the carbonation and the red wheat brings in balance with malty, cracker flavor.”
+“There is a balance of acidity through the carbonation, and the red wheat balances with malty, cracker flavor.”

-If you’re looking for even more experimentations with this style, stay tuned to Tröegs Scratch Series.
-Over the next four months, Trogner says the brewery we’ll be peppering (see what we did there?) in new offerings that are dedicated to exploring the complexities of this expressive yeast.
-According to Trogner, the brewery plans to march maltwise, from amber to brown and bock up (another pun!) through doppelbock, all with weiss beer yeast.
+If you want more experimentation with this style, stay tuned to Tröegs Scratch Series.
+Trogner says the brewery peppers (see what we did there?) in new offerings dedicated to exploring the complexities of this expressive yeast.
+According to Trogner, the brewery plans to march malt-wise, from amber to brown and bock up (another pun!) through doppelbock, all with weiss beer yeast.

 Learn more